garagehive/garagehive.github.io/docs/garagehive-trial-creating-a-purchase-order.md

 3. [Creating a purchase order from the purchase orders page](#creating-a-purchase-order-from-the-purchase-orders-page)

 ### Creating a purchase order from the jobsheet
-To create a purchase order from the jobsheet, select the item lines you want to order by ticking on the box in column **Purchase(Special)**; these will typically be catalogue items where you have added a placeholder item **No.** such as **MISC**.
-Ticking this column selects the items and adds them to the purchase order.
+To create a purchase order from the jobsheet, select the item lines you want to order by ticking on the box in column **Purchase(Special)**; this can be items that don't exist in the system where you have added a placeholder item **No.** such as **MISC** or items that exist in the system but are currently not in stock.
+Ticking this column selects the items and marks them to be added to the purchase order.
 Now fill in the **Vendor No.** column to the right by selecting a supplier of your choice.
 At the top of your jobsheet in the actions bar, click on **Parts**, select **Create Purchase Order(s)** from the submenu, and a purchase order is created (see below).

 ![](media/garagehive-trial-creating-a-purchase-order4.gif)